|

 again!"

-communication is the response that you get.
-If you're not getting
+response that you get.
+If you're not getting the response, change

-ones, the element with the widest range of variability will be the
+element with the widest range of variability will be the one that

 Keep asking